Davin-IBM/Proof-of-Technology/DSX/Lab-3/README.md

 ## Step 8.
 Click the `dashConnectAndInteractInR.R` file in the files pane in the lower right of the RStudio IDE and run the cells in sequence from top to bottom in the notebook using the `Run current chunk` (green triangle) button in the top right of each cell.
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-notebook.png"/>

+Consider this notebook your *data playground*.
+This is the place where you can test out new ideas, connect and fuse various data sets and try out different visualizations.
+If you're happy with something in your notebook, then go ahead and make it available to interact with in your app.

 ## Step 9.
 Click the `app.R` file in the files pane in the lower right of the RStudio IDE
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-shiny-app.png"/>

 ## Step 10.
 Click the `Run App` (green triangle) in the top right of the main panel to run the app.
 The app will appear in the Viewer pane in the bottom right corner of the IDE.
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-app-viewer.png"/>

-Consider this notebook your data playground.
-This is the place where you can test out new ideas, connect and fuse various data sets and try out different visualizations.
-If you're happy with something in your notebook, then go ahead and make it available to interact with in your app.

 ## Step 11.
 Click the little black downward pointing triangle next to the  `Run App` (green triangle) in the top right of the main panel to run the app in another browser window.
 > <img src="https://raw.githubusercontent.com/Davin-IBM/Proof-of-Technology/master/DSX/Lab-3/images/RStudio-lab3-app-external.png"/>